I know what you are going to say:

-Of course, that evil necromancer Kathleen Kennedy may raise the franchise from the dead with a post-Prequel Clone Wars trilogy.
+Of course, Kathleen Kennedy may raise the franchise from the dead with a post-Prequel Clone Wars trilogy.
 I put nothing past this woman.
 She’s a white slaver.
 However I predict she’ll be terminated after Solo tanks — action is taken, confidence is restored, the stock goes up.

 You can rest assured that even though Star Wars will continue, it will be something cynically milked for every possible Republic Credit, every possible political posture.

-Solo, Vader, OB1, The Emperor, Boba Fett, you are going to get all of it.
+Solo, Vader, Obi-Wan, The Emperor, Boba Fett, you are going to get all of it.
 Full nostalgia porn until even the most opened-mouth, lightsaber-sucking Fanboy begs for mercy.

-Then it will become a cautionary tale — “Look what they did to Star Wars” — about what happens when you put the wrong people with the wrong intentions in charge.
+Then it will become a cautionary tale about what happens when you put the wrong people with the wrong intentions in charge.

 “Look at what they did to Star Wars,” they will say.